monkeydri/react-store-locator/README.md

 All the props are listed below.
 You can also use pure css to style if you wish by targeting the class `storeLocatorAutocomplete`.

+Note: This is a seperate component from the map so you should pass your api key in here as well if you wish to use this.

 ```jsx
 import { AutoComplete } from 'react-store-locator';